If you’re looking for more things to do in Siem Reap other than visit Angkor Wat then you’ve come to the right place.

-Never fear dear reader, let me share with you what to see in Siem Reap such as the best places to visit in Siem Reap for a fun night out, the top markets you need to shop at, museums that are worth going to and alternative and off the beaten track Siem Reap attractions in case you get bored with what the city has to offer (which you shouldn’t).
+But I also include the best places to visit in Siem Reap for a fun night out, the top markets you need to shop at, museums that are worth going to and alternative and off the beaten track attractions in case you get bored with what the city has to offer (which you shouldn’t).

 Understand more by visiting the Angkor National Museum

-You will understand so much more if you pay a visit to the Angkor National Museum before visiting the Angkor Wat complex itself.
+You will understand so much more if you pay a visit to this important museum before visiting the Angkor Wat complex itself.
 The museum is dedicated to preserving Angkorian artifacts and does a phenomenal job of explaining art and culture in the Khmer era dating back to the 9th-14th centuries.

 Get wild on Pub Street